iamVaibhavPatil/Python/README.md

 There are 2 libraries in python which helps us to achieve this -

 **1. pylint** - This library looks at code and reports back possible issues like syntax error, formatting issues and styling etc
-**2. unittest** - This built in library allow you to test your own programs and check you are getting desired outputs

 Python has set of styling convention rules known as **"PEP 8"**.